Results of the 2020 fastMRI Challenge for Machine Learning MR Image Reconstruction: Methods

-\paragraph{Neurospin} The XPDNet~\cite{ramzi2020xpdnet} is a modular neural network unrolling the Chambolle-Pock algorithm~\cite{chambolle2011first} for 25 iterations.
-It is inspired by the primal only version of the Primal-Dual net~\cite{adler2018learned}.
-In particular, a buffer of 5 previous unrolled iterates is used to make sure a complex nonlinear acceleration scheme is learned.
-The vanilla CNN is replaced with a more complex Multi-level Wavelet CNN~\cite{liu2018multi}, which has been benchmarked against other denoising sub-networks in the easier single-coil reconstruction task.
-Finally, the problem of estimating the sensitivity maps is handled with the solution suggested in~\cite{sriram2020end}, where a coarse estimate of the sensitivity maps is refined by a U-Net~\cite{ronneberger2015u} with shared weights across all sensitivity maps.
-The whole architecture is trained end-to-end using a compound L1-Multi-scale SSIM loss as advised by~\cite{pezzotti2020adaptive}.
-The training lasted for one week for each acceleration factor using a single Nvidia V100 GPU.
-The code for training XPDNet is available online at \url{https://github.com/zaccharieramzi/fastmri-reproducible-benchmark}.
+\paragraph*{Neurospin} The Neurospin model, called XPDNet~\cite{ramzi2020benchmarking,ramzi2021xpdnet}, is a modular neural network unrolling the Chambolle-Pock algorithm~\cite{chambolle2011first} for 25 iterations.
+The model was inspired by the primal-only version of the Primal-Dual net~\cite{adler2018learned}, replacing the vanilla CNN with a multi-level wavelet CNN~\cite{liu2018multi}.
+XPDNet used a zero-filled image as the initial estimate and calculated coil sensitivities using a rough central k-space estimate refined by a U-Net~\cite{ronneberger2015u,sriram2020end}.
+Neurospin optimized XPDNet using Rectified Adam~\cite{Liu2020OnTV} over 100 epochs using a batch size of one at a learning rate of $10^{-4}$ with a compound L1/MS-SSIM loss function~\cite{pezzotti2020adaptive} (98\% MS-SSIM weight).
+Training took approximately 7 days on an NVIDIA V100 GPU.
+Code is available at \url{https://github.com/zaccharieramzi/fastmri-reproducible-benchmark}.